-To better understand how stressors like classroom disruptions affect teachers and their stress responses in terms of an increased HR, it would be helpful for educational researchers to track teachers’ HR using affordable and non-intrusive tools like fitness trackers.
-To gain a clearer insight into how these facets intertwine and contribute to teacher stress, @wettstein2021 suggested monitoring physiological parameters before, during, and after teaching sessions.
-Therefore, this study investigated if wrist-based fitness trackers are useful to monitor teachers’ HR during different phases, including a teaching unit.
-We also examined whether teachers’ teaching experience and their appraisal processes in the classroom could explain differences in HR measurements.
+To better understand how stressors like classroom disruptions affect teachers and their stress responses , data from wrist-worn fitness trackers could be used to monitore physiological parameters before, during, and after teaching sessions (cf. @wettstein2021). .
+This study explored the use of wrist-based fitness trackers as a tool to monitor teachers’ stress during different phases of a micro-teaching unit during which teachers had to deal with classroom disruptions.
+Physiological data were triangulated with teachers´ appraisal of classroom disruptions, and their teaching experience.
+The physiological indicator employed in this study was teachers´ heart rate (HR), which can be readily recorded by any fitness-tracker.

 ## Fitness Trackers as a Method to Assess HR as an Indicator of Stress